Licences and permits

 All mechanical amusement devices at events such as ferris wheels, roller coasters, dodgem cars and bumper cars, must have a Certificate of Registration issued by the Department of Labour.

-Applications should be made at least ten working days in advance of the planned event.
+Applications need to be made a least 10 working days prior to the event.
 Please note: you will need to provide the Certificate of Registration issued by Worksafe New Zealand with your application.
+For more information please call us on 07 376 0899.

 Fire permits and fireworks displays